tanzenyu/Travellah/README.md

 Solution:
 - Website that helps you organise your travel plans
 - Assists in planning according to your budget
-- Allows multiple people to collaborate on one travel plan
+- Allows multiple people to collaborate in one travel plan